 I felt for Janet as we were on the phone.
 You see in this wedding photo that they are like any couple: hopeful, smiling as they say their vows.
 And the wedding is outdoors in spring—a veritable symbol for new beginnings:

-Janet and Bruce remodeled buildings in their early marriage, and, as Riley Yates reported, “At the time they married, they were renting a small apartment on the top of a barn on a Pipersville horse farm”.
+Janet and Bruce remodeled buildings in their early marriage.
+As Riley Yates reported, “At the time they married, they were renting a small apartment on the top of a barn on a Pipersville horse farm”.

 Which is kind of bizarre, because—believe it or not—I, too, lived in a remodeled horse barn when I found their message!

-Janet and Bruce had two children, Ryan and Ashley (incidentally, my sister’s first name is Ryan, her middle name Ashley), and they returned annually to Key West where they had honeymooned back in 1981.
-And life went on.
+Janet and Bruce had two children: Ryan and Ashley.
+Incidentally, my sister’s first name is Ryan, and her middle name is Ashley.
+They returned annually to Key West where they had honeymooned back in 1981.
+Life went on.

 Janet made time capsules and concealed one in a wall of each house they remodeled.
 She wanted to commemorate her wedding with Bruce by making something similar, and picked for this occasion a message in a bottle.

 She bought a 32 ounce bottle of soda with an aluminum lid, emptied and cleaned it, stained a piece of paper with tea, wrote a message on this paper, rolled it up, stuck it in the bottle, ran a bead of caulk around the inside of the aluminum lid, and, finally, screwed the lid back on, sealing the bottle.
 It’s probably the best-sealed bottle I’ve found to date.

 The bottle, dropped into the Delaware river, found its way into the Atlantic ocean where it circled clockwise in the currents for years.